At A Glance

 The freestanding ambulatory surgery facility sampled includes visits to facilities that are regulated by states, certified by the Centers for Medicare and Medicaid Services, or whose primary business is ambulatory surgery.
 A two-stage list sample design is used for freestanding ambulatory surgery facilities (facilities, then patient visits to these facilities).

-To preclude hospitals from participating during the same time period each year, samples are randomly divided into 16 subsets of approximately equal size.
+To preclude facilities from participating during the same time period each year, samples are randomly divided into 16 subsets of approximately equal size.
 Each subset is assigned one of 16 4-week reporting periods.
 These continue to rotate across each survey year.
 Therefore, the entire sample does not participate in a given year, and each hospital is inducted approximately once every 15 months.

 Key Variables